-And to a certain extent it is this, more than the question of economics, that continues to fuel the sense of apartness that exists between some “Ossis” and some “Wessis” more than twenty years after the fireworks exploded into the night sky in the early hours of the 3rd October 1990.
-You can’t erase the past, even if you wanted to, and indeed if you try you are likely to breed resentment from those who feel you are trying to deny their experiences and write off whole chunks of your past.
+And to a certain extent it is this, more than the question of economics, that continues to fuel the sense of separateness that exists between some “Ossis” and some “Wessis”, more than twenty years after the fireworks exploded into the night sky in the early hours of the 3rd October 1990.
+You can’t erase the past, even if you wanted to—and if you try, you are likely to breed resentment from those who feel you are trying to deny their experiences and write off whole chunks of your past.
 Here is Platzeck again:

 “Unification is a great achievement, [but] many East Germans were made to feel as though their entire lives to that point had been senseless.
 They had to throw everything away; it was all contaminated by ideology and the Stasi.
 I am not nostalgic, but as far as I can remember we didn’t go to work every day with our heads hanging low.”

 There were people who lived in the East who had happy lives, and not just members of the Party.
 They went to work, fell in love, had families and went on holiday.
 Much like their counterparts in the West.
 This is not to underplay the crimes of the regime, the deaths at the border or the incredible level of state surveillance by the Stasi, but it is to be realistic about what everyday life was like for a majority of people.